Pet Dental Care

 Good dental hygiene can prevent periodontal disease from developing in the first place.

 Good Dental Health Begins with the Proper Diet

 The wrong kinds of food can cause dental distress in pets.
 Feeding your cat or dog a dry food rather than a moist, canned one will, through its mild abrasive action on the teeth, help remove the bacterial plaque that can harden into tartar.
 Dry food also provides adequate chewing exercise and gum stimulation.
 Avoid giving your pet sweet treats and table scraps as they may also increase plaque and tartar formation.
 We recommend the use of special dry foods designed to reduce plaque and tartar buildup, especially if your pet is prone to dental problems due to his breed or individual genetic history.

-Hills t/d food (which is available for both cats and dogs) is formulated specifically for the nutritional management of dogs with dental disease.
+Hills t/d food (which is available for both cats and dogs) is formulated specifically for the nutritional management of dogs with dental disease and to help prevent dental disease.
 Its special fiber matrix scrubs the exposed tooth surface like an edible toothbrush, reducing bacteria-laden plaque.

 Dental Care Products